itiligent/Guacamole-Installer/ACTIVE-DIRECTORY-HOW-TO.md

               openssl x509 -text | \
               sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'
 ```
-3. Copy the certificate contents from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE----- and paste this into a file
+3. Copy the certificate contents from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE----- and paste this into a file (e.g. adcert.pem as per below)
 ```
-sudo nano /etc/ssl/certs/adcert.pem
+sudo nano /etc/ssl/certs/adcert.pem  # then paste certificate output
 ```

 4. Now import the AD cert file into the Java keystore